molily/molily.de/_testing-angular/test-suites-with-jasmine.md

 `toBe` is the simplest matcher that applies to all possible JavaScript values.
 Internally, it uses JavaScript’s strict equality operator `===`. <code>expect(actualValue)&#x200b;.toBe(expectedValue)</code> essentially runs `actualValue === expectedValue`.

 `toBe` is useful to compare primitive values like strings, numbers and booleans.
-For objects, `toBe` matches only if both objects are the same.
-It fails if two objects are not identical, even if they happen to have the same properties and values.
+For objects, `toBe` matches only if the actual and the expected value are the very same object. `toBe` fails if two objects are not identical, even if they happen to have the same properties and values.

 For checking the deep equality of two objects, Jasmine offers the `toEqual` matcher.
 This example illustrates the difference: